ruby/vscode-rdbg/README.md

 ### Selecting a version manager

-In order to launch the debugger using the correct Ruby version, rdbg allows configuring your preferred version manager, which is used to activate the Ruby environment.
+In order to launch the debugger using the correct Ruby version, rdbg allows configuring your preferred version manager, which is used to activate the Ruby environment with [extension settings](https://code.visualstudio.com/docs/getstarted/settings) (or [`settings.json`](https://code.visualstudio.com/docs/getstarted/settings#_settingsjson)).

 ```jsonc
 // Default value is "none" for not using a version manager to activate the environment